hookflash/obsolete.opjs/README.md

 opjs
 ====

-opjs - JavaScript library for WebRTC P2P signalling, federated identities and more
+Open Peer SDK for JavaScript - WebRTC P2P signalling, federated identities and more